 So back I went for round two.
 I resumed the drama and within 15 minutes I already felt emotionally connected to the drama and all four of the main characters.
 Now was the TIME.
 And well, it ended up being a thoroughly enjoyable drama.
 I always love it when moments like this happen.
 A not so great experience years ago turned into a very positive one now.

 So you just never know sometimes.
-Your enjoyment of a drama can be affected by your mood, what your going through in life, what dramas you’ve recently watched, and so many other things.
+Your enjoyment of a drama can be affected by your mood, what you’re going through in life, what dramas you’ve recently watched, and so many other things.
 So keep that in mind if you ever find yourself thinking about a drama you dropped long ago or find yourself in a different place.
 Maybe you should give it another try.
 Watching a drama at the right time can make all the difference.

 My Rating: 8/10